 Business owners are often the best content resources.

-They just lack in the expertise necessary to get ranked and convert traffic into customers.
+They just lack the expertise necessary to get ranked and convert traffic into customers.

 Marketing is all about one thing:

 If your marketing campaigns aren’t delivering an ROI, they’re worthless.